onigame/poker-hand-icons/README.md

  * Two Pair = Double Pair = Double Couple
  * Pair = One Pair = Couple

+If you end up liking these and want to use them, I'd appreciate it if you could send me a description of how you are going to use them to my email.
+The username is onigame and the domain is gmail.
+I might even give you permission to use it without attribution!

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a